boltreskh/Almail/README.md

 <!-- English Version -->

-# Almail AI Support - Cards
+# Almail AI Support - MELI Ecosystem

 > 📘 This section is in English.
 For the Portuguese version, scroll down to the section marked "Versão em Português".

-A smart and interactive web application designed to assist **Mercado Pago's Cards team** collaborators in providing excellent customer support.
+A smart and interactive web application designed to assist **Mercado Libre (MELI) ecosystem** collaborators in providing excellent customer support.
 It leverages **Artificial Intelligence** to offer precise and structured information, enhancing the efficiency and quality of service.

 ## 🚀 Features

 * Interactive chat interface for collaborators.
-* AI-powered responses for Mercado Pago Cards related queries.
+* AI-powered responses for Mercado Libre/Mercado Pago related queries.
 * **Persistent conversation history** (stored in Firebase Firestore).
 * **Edit and delete conversation titles** directly in the sidebar.
 * **Multi-language support** (Portuguese, English, Spanish) with instant switching.